 We offer higher and degree-level apprenticeships across the UK delivered by blended learning, to allow greater flexibility for employers and apprentices.

 Our apprenticeships provision comprises healthcare, policing, social work, digital, systems thinking, management and leadership in England, and digital and IT programmes in Wales.

 An apprenticeship is a paid job which offers hands on work experience alongside off-the-job training.
-Apprentices spend most of their time on their day-to-day role (on-the-job training) but also spend some time completing learning activities (off-the-job protected training time).
-This is time planned and agreed with the employer.
+Apprentices spend most of their time on their day-to-day role but also spend some time completing learning activities (off-the-job training ).
+This is time which is protected, planned and, agreed with the employer.

-Apprenticeships develop employees’ professional knowledge, skills and behaviours whilst they’re working in your organisation, enhancing their performance and expertise.
+Apprenticeships develop professional knowledge, skills and behaviours whilst they’re working in your organisation, enhancing their performance and expertise.
 Find out how apprenticeships can benefit your organisation.

 .Apprenticeships are delivered by the employer, in partnership with an approved apprenticeship provider like the OU.
 They’re available from Level 2 to Level 8.

 We offer apprenticeships from Level 4 to Level 7 in England, and Level 6 in Wales.

 Develop the skills which are relevant for your organisation, improve productivity and staff morale.

 Earn while you learn and develop the skills you need to gain access to sectors you want to work in.